RFID vs. NFC: What’s the Difference and How Do They Work?

 Near Field Communication (NFC) is a wireless communication technology that allows two devices to exchange data in proximity.
-NFC is based on Tecnologia RFID and operates at a frequency of 13.56 MHz.
+NFC is based on RFID technology and operates at a frequency of 13.56 MHz.
 Smartphones and other NFC-enabled devices can read NFC tags and devices.

 How NFC Works

 NFC establishes a wireless communication link between two devices when brought close together.
 NFC devices can operate in two modes: active and passive.
 The NFC device can initiate communication with another NFC device or tag.
 In a passive way, the NFC device can only respond to communication initiated by an active NFC device.